civicrm/org.civicrm.sympasync/README.md

 **How It Works**: Sympa supports [dynamic mailing lists](http://www.sympa.org/manual/managing-members) using a SQL database.
 This extension provides instructions and helpers for configuring a dynamic mailing-list based on CiviCRM's SQL database.

 **Get Started**: Install the extension in CiviCRM and navigate to "Administer: Communications: Sympa Sync".

+**Security**: The Sympa application will be able to read a list of active, primary email addresses for each group in CiviCRM, but it will not be able to modify data or access other SQL tables.

+**Limitations**: Currently, this only supports simple, static groups.
+If the concept works well with static groups, we can extend to smart, dynamic groups.